thindprateek/MVA/README.md

 5. Categorical variables (Present/Absent or Day/Night) can be used to determine which category was more prevelant when an accident occured in general.

-Further progress would be updated as we move ahead with the project and explore the dataset in detail!